hrishim/llvl_prog1_book/src/c_pointers.md

 }
 ```

 In the example above we pass a *int* to the function `some_fn`.
 No this creates a copy of the contents of variable *x* and gives that copy to the function via the stack (we will see more about that shortly).
 Inside `some_fn` we are using a copy of *x*.
-Note that even if the function was defined as `void some_fn(int x)` the *x* parameter used inside the function and the one in `main` are different memory locations that jusy happen to have the same name.
+Note that even if the function was defined as `void some_fn(int x)` the *x* parameter used inside the function and the one in `main` are different memory locations that just happen to have the same name.
 Changing the value of a parameter passed this way will not change the original.
-So any changes insde `some_fn` will not affect the value of *x* in `main`.
+So any changes inside `some_fn` will not affect the value of *x* in `main`.
 The last statement in `main` will print 5.

 However, if we rewrite the code so that `some_fn` is passed a `int *` instead of an integer then instead of a copy the address of *x* will be passed.
 Here is that code: